The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 For example, the activated charcoal filters are best employed for removing odors, fumes, and chemicals.
-If you check the table of how big pollutants are under the HEPA filters chapter above, you will see these are the small pollutants HEPA filters are unable to catch.
+If you check the table of how big pollutants are under the HEPA filters chapter above, you will see these are the small pollutants HEPA filters cannot catch.

-How most air purifiers work when it comes to the combination of these two filters is by placing the first HEPA filter and then activated charcoal filter directly behind it.
-HEPA takes care of the biggest pollutants and activated charcoal cleans all the smaller ones.
+Most air purifiers work when it comes to combining these two filters by placing the first HEPA filter and then activated charcoal filter directly behind it.
+HEPA takes care of the biggest pollutants, and activated charcoal cleans all the smaller ones.

 4. UV-Light Filters (Sterilizes Mold Spores, Bacteria, Viruses)

 UV-light filters are handy when it comes to living organisms.
 We’re talking about: